mogenius/docs/mogenius/docs/development/environment-variables.md

+---
+sidebar_position: 5
+---

-# Environment variables & secrets
+# Environment variables

 A typical use case for environment variables is an application that relies on a database.
 You  want the application to access the database in a robust and secure way.
 We took this into account with built in features to help you work with environment variables.